 To grow brand awareness and interest, you need to increase visibility, develop authority, and generate trust.
 Content marketing can help, but relying on website visitors to learn about your brand won’t take you very far.

 To grow brand awareness at scale, you need to bring your brand to your potential customers.
 You can’t just wait for them to come to you.
-What you need is good old-fashioned interruption (outbound) marketing.
+What you need is good old-fashioned outbound marketing (sometimes called interruption marketing).

 Luckily, there are plenty of marketing tools available to help you build brand awareness, including: